anhnguyendepocen/R-course-NTU-2019/README.md

 These lectures are part of the course:

-## Fundamentals of Data Science for ESS by David Lallemant
+## Fundamentals of Data Science for Earth and Environmental Systems Science
+### Supervised by David Lallemant

 Asian School of the Environment
 Nanyang Technological University